1nam/affirm/README.md

 Usage open terminal and simply just type:  affirm

+after install type in terminal:  source ~/.bashrc or just close and reopen terminal

 Example output:
 ✨ Your affirmation for good luck ✨
 Luck is always on my side.